Why soil testing matters and how Ag Leader can help

 SMS MOBILE SOIL SAMPLING

-CREATING VARIABLE RATE PRESCRIPTIONS
+CREATING VARIABLE-RATE PRESCRIPTIONS

 Once the samples have been taken and the results returned from the lab, you can link those results back to the sampling sites to create variable rate recommendations.
 There are several ways to generate prescriptions using the SMS Desktop Software and AgFiniti.
 SMS Basic users can generate prescriptions with the easy-to-use Prescription Editor.